simonjwright/building-gcc-macos-native/README.md

 This set of scripts supports building GCC Ada, or GNAT, on macOS as a native compiler, and then its supporting tools.

+The two major branches are:

+* to build for Intel silicon, `x86_64-apple-darwin`
+* to build for Apple silicon, `aarch64-apple-darwin`

 `python3` is required.
 If not installed, you can download a binary from [python.org](https://www.python.org).

 The order is important.